ISCHEMIC STROKE

 MR perfusion (PWI)

-- MR perfusion imaging (PWI) is performed using the “first-pass bolus” technique with intravenous gadolinium
+- MR perfusion imaging (PWI) uses the “first-pass bolus” technique, utilizing intravenous gadolinium

-- the same parameters can be obtained as in CT perfusion (CBV, CBF, MTT, TTP)
+- the same parameters as with CTP can be obtained (CBV, CBF, MTT, TTP)

-- ischemic core correlates closely with restricted diffusion lesion (DWI lesion) apart from decreased CBF and CBV
+- the ischemic core closely correlates with restricted diffusion lesion (DWI lesion) and is characterized by decreased CBF and CBV